Rmoazzami/StockMarketNeuralNet/README.md

 (Goal was 250,000 data points but due to most clean datasets being sold at a premium we were only able to gather a fraction of that cleanly)

-The Neural Net's result was failure, although data collection could be considered a success
+The Neural Net's result was failure (predicted positive, nuetral, and negagtive shifts 33% of the time each), although data collection could be considered a success the results imply there is no general correlation between the average news article and the price of the stock.